Create a Remote Desktop Services collection for desktops and apps to run

 With a pooled session, multiple users access a shared pool of resources, while with a personal desktop session, users are assigned their own desktop from within the pool.
 The pooled session provides lower overall cost, while personal sessions enable users to customize their desktop experience.

-If you need to share hosted applications that are graphics-intensive, you can combine personal session desktops with RemoteFX vGPU configured for graphics accelerations.
-Alternatively, you can combine personal session desktops with the new Discrete Device Assignment (DDA) capability to also provide support for hosted applications that require accelerated graphics.
+If you need to share graphics-intensive hosted applications, you can combine personal session desktops with the new Discrete Device Assignment (DDA) capability to also provide support for hosted applications that require accelerated graphics.
 Check out Which graphics virtualization technology is right for you for more information.

 Regardless of the type of collection you choose, you'll populate those collections with RemoteApps - programs and resources that users can access from any supported device and work with as though the program was running locally.